trane-project/mantra-miner/README.md

 Avalokiteshvara's mantra of compassion ("om mani padme hum") with helping me overcome what in western medical terms would be diagnosed as a severe case of depression, but in actuality was simply a case of a mistaken and bleak view of reality.
-The recitation of the mantra helped the view represented by it to become embodied and not simply an intellectual construct.
+The recitation of the mantra helped the view represented by it to become embodied and not remain simply an intellectual construct.

 ### Who else should use this library?